TirtheshJani/testapp/README.md

 The React frontend is regularly tested on the latest versions of Chrome, Firefox, Safari and Edge.
 Other modern browsers that support ES2015+ features should also work.

+## Dashboard features (Phases 1–3)

+The `/dashboard` page implements the core capabilities delivered so far:

+- Quick action links for editing a profile, managing account settings and, for administrators, adding new athletes.
+- Buttons for **📁 Upload Media** and **📊 View Analytics** which lead to placeholder pages.
+- Summary metrics showing total athletes, active contracts, new signups this week and a placeholder **Client Satisfaction** percentage.
+- Featured athlete cards displaying position, team and sport information.
+- A Top Rankings preview calculated using a simple single-stat formula.
+A **⚙️ Customize Metrics** modal hints at future ranking options.

+Advanced search and a full ranking algorithm are deferred until Phase 4.
+Mobile apps and cloud deployment are out of scope; the project targets local web use only.

 ## Checking layout on mobile vs. desktop

 To verify the responsive design manually: